These are the new luxury hotels opening in Asia in 2023

 The company also noted that travellers will plan in advance and not shuttle spontaneously, focusing more on luxury travel.
 A report by World Travel & Tourism Council (WTTC) confirmed this trend and claimed that this decade in particular would be phenomenal for the travel sector in China with the country’s new investment in hotels, transport and infrastructure.

 So, travellers, the world is your oyster, and it is time to start planning for the next luxury vacation.
-From the pristine beaches of Maldives and watching golden sunsets in Thailand to exploring the unique terrains of the Himalayas, here are some exciting new property launches that would guarantee you the best of the luxe experiences combined with nature’s mystique.
-Additionally, the spectacular architectural scapes and state-of-the-art amenities offered by these hotels would leave you not just rejuvenated but inspired at the end of your vacation.
+From the pristine beaches of the Maldives to watching golden sunsets in Thailand and exploring the unique terrains of the Himalayas, here are some exciting new property launches that will guarantee you the best and most luxurious experiences combined with nature’s mystique.
+Additionally, the spectacular architectural landscapes and state-of-the-art amenities offered by these hotels would leave you not just rejuvenated but inspired at the end of your vacation.

 Here are some of the new hotels opening in Asia in 2023